 Thread and Task Architecture Guide

-Threads are an operating system feature that lets application logic be separated into several concurrent execution paths.
-This feature is useful when complex applications have many tasks that can be performed at the same time.
+Threads are the smallest units of processing that can be executed by an operating system, and allow the application logic to be separated into several concurrent execution paths.
+Threads are useful when complex applications have many tasks that can be performed at the same time.

 When an operating system executes an instance of an application, it creates a unit called a process to manage the instance.
 The process has a thread of execution.
 This is the series of programming instructions performed by the application code.
-For example, if a simple application has a single set of instructions that can be performed serially, there is just one execution path or thread through the application.
-More complex applications may have several tasks that can be performed in tandem, instead of serially.
-The application can do this by starting separate processes for each task.
-However, starting a process is a resource-intensive operation.
-Instead, an application can start separate threads.
-These are relatively less resource-intensive.
+For example, if a simple application has a single set of instructions that can be performed serially, that set of instructions is handled as a single task, and there is just one execution path (or thread) through the application.
+More complex applications may have several tasks that can be performed concurrently instead of serially.
+An application can do this by starting separate processes for each task, which is a resource-intensive operation, or start separate threads, which are relatively less resource-intensive.
 Additionally, each thread can be scheduled for execution independently from the other threads associated with a process.

-By default, each instance of SQL Server starts each thread, and the operating system distributes threads from instances of SQL Server among the CPUs on a computer based on load.
+By default, each instance of SQL Server starts each thread, and the operating system distributes threads from instances of SQL Server among the processors (CPUs) on a computer, based on load.
 If process affinity has been enabled at the operating system level, then the operating system assigns each thread to a specific CPU.
-In contrast, the SQL Server Database Engine assigns SQL Server worker threads to schedulers that distribute the threads evenly among the processors (CPUs).
+In contrast, the SQL Server Database Engine assigns SQL Server worker threads to schedulers that distribute the threads evenly among the CPUs.

-To carry out multitasking, for example when multiple applications access the same set of processors, the operating system sometimes moves process threads among different processors.
+To carry out multitasking, for example when multiple applications access the same set of CPUs, the operating system sometimes moves worker threads among different CPUs.
 Although efficient from an operating system point of view, this activity can reduce SQL Server performance under heavy system loads, as each processor cache is repeatedly reloaded with data.
-Assigning processors to specific threads can improve performance under these conditions by eliminating processor reloads and reducing thread migration across processors (thereby reducing context switching); such an association between a thread and a processor is called processor affinity.
+Assigning CPUs to specific threads can improve performance under these conditions by eliminating processor reloads and reducing thread migration across CPUs (thereby reducing context switching); such an association between a thread and a processor is called processor affinity.
 If affinity has been enabled, the operating system assigns each thread to a specific CPU.